apabsp/apabsp/README.md

 ⚔️ **Isekaied** (*A game made with Unity by Good Village Games*)
-→ An RPG where you (yes, YOU) get thrown into another world!
+→ A roguelike where you (yes, YOU) get thrown into another world!

 ---